Debilami/Debilami/README.md

 Technical writer
 ----------------

 Deborah Adekoya is a tech writer who is passionate about creating quality documents for end-users product optimisation.
-She loves learning technologies and new concepts in technical writing.
+She loves learning technology and new concepts in technical writing.

 She creates varrying technical documents for various audience.